 What is Auditory Processing Disorder?
 A Definition.

-auditory processing disorder symptoms are diverse and often not recognized.
-For instance, inattentive ADD is mainly caused by CAPD but is often treated in isolation.
+Auditory processing disorder symptoms are diverse and often not recognized.
+For instance, inattentive ADD is mainly caused by APD but is often treated in isolation.

-Since CAPD is an auditory learning disability, there are many opportunities to help children with auditory processing difficulties, falling into three primary strategies:
+Since APD is an auditory learning disability, there are many opportunities to help children with auditory processing difficulties, falling into three primary strategies: